 Welcome to SolarFarmer API¶

-A Python SDK that wraps the DNV SolarFarmer API to help you run cloud-based energy calculations and manage API payloads in a user-friendly way.
+A Python SDK that wraps the DNV SolarFarmer API to run cloud-based energy calculations and manage API payloads.

 New to SolarFarmer?
 Discover it here!

-- Building SolarFarmer API JSON payloads for 2D energy calculations.
+- Build SolarFarmer API JSON payloads for 2D energy calculations

-- Running 2D and 3D energy calculations from existing API payload files.
+- Run 2D and 3D energy calculations from existing API payload files

-- Iterating over API payloads to explore design variations and optimization scenarios.
+- Iterate over API payloads to explore design variations and optimization scenarios

 Note